KaileyMO/KaileyMO.github.io/project1.md

 ```

 Additionally, this executable may require Java JDK 20 to be run on.
 That may be downloaded with [oracle](https://www.oracle.com/java/technologies/javase/jdk20-archive-downloads.html) if necessary.

+Be aware that the third level is not in the Puzzle Game GUI tab, but instead is composed of text to screen.
+The user will need to temporarily leave GUI and go to where the program is running to complete the last puzzle with text.

 [Back to Portfolio](./)